-His sustain is great, his CC is hitting hard and later he becomes tanky enough to eat all of your damage.
-You can outtrade him early, as your damage is pretty high itself but he will get very beefy (unless he goes AP), so take Liandry's Torment.
+His sustain is great, his CC is hitting hard, and later he becomes tanky enough to eat all of your damage.
+You can outtrade him early, as your damage and mobility are pretty high itself but he will get very beefy, so take Demonic Embrace.
 Do not overpush - since Cho'Gath can set up ganks easily.
 Make use of Phase Rush as much as you can, so you won't get caught in his abilities.

 I am not as certain about this one, yet considering all the games I have played this matchup in, I do not feel like it is a hard one.
 Poke whenever she tries to farm and stay behind your minions, so she will not be able to use Test of Spirit on you.
 With your movement speed from Phase Rush and Inspire, you should be able to dodge her tentacles and poke her down.
 Kill her tentacles whenever you can - or whenever you want to bait her into a fight, as Illaoi players usually try to defend those, if they are nearby.